alaffin12/stackedit/Bastion.md

 Upgrades: Shrine
 *Bless Water.* Creates a vial of holy water, which will be waiting at the bastion to be picked up when the party next returns.
 Costs 5 gp.
 *Empower the Divine.* A divine spell caster receives a +1 bonus to spell save DCs and spell attack rolls for the next week.
 Costs 10 gp.
-*Sacred Relic.* A divine spell caster's holy symbol becomes imbued with the magical powers of one of the following magic items for the next week: pearly of power, periapt of wound closure, ring of water walking, sending stones, staff of the adder, staff of the python, wand of magic detection.
+*Sacred Relic.* A divine spell caster's holy symbol becomes imbued with the magical powers of one of the following magic items for the next week: pearl of power, periapt of wound closure, ring of water walking, sending stones, staff of the adder, staff of the python, wand of magic detection.
 Costs 200 gp.
 *Clerical Services.* Sell clerical services to the community.
 Offsets the cost of upkeep.
 Earns 20 gp.

 **Tavern**